miso-lims/miso-lims/changes/add_workstation_sopField.md

-New sopField type workstation has been added.
+New SOP field type for recording workstations used